jidongbsu/cs452-cthreads-library/README.md

 }
 ```

-In the above, do no change the third argument of **makecontext**(), which is "1", which says this *start_routine*() has only 1 argument, which is *arg*.
+In the above, do not change the third argument of **makecontext**(), which is "1", which says this *start_routine*() has only 1 argument, which is *arg*.

-You do not need to call **makecontext**() in the main thread, and you do not need to setup any stack information for the main thread - it has its own stack by default.
+You do not need to call **makecontext**() in the main thread, and you do not need to set up any stack information for the main thread - it has its own stack by default.
 However, you still need to initialize its tcb, and call **getcontext**(), and you can do it like this:

 ```c
 static int cthread_init() {